 Yesterday, a new undercover video was released from a Wisconsin dairy farm; a farm much like one of the many family farms across the country.
 Actually, after reading so many reports of animal welfare concerns, these revealing scenes from behind closed doors are pretty shocking.
 Watch the video for yourself.

 See the original undercover video on the DairyCarrie blog.

 Seriously though, we have Carrie Mess (the leader of the Agriculture Proud Banditas) to thank for this video.
 And the barn doors were probably closed because it is cold in Wisconsin during the winter.

-She has opened up a few doors by playing on the tactics of animal rights activists who regularly use scare tactics, emotion, and narratives to depict scenes of animal cruelty and welfare concerns in animal abuse videos.
+She has opened up a few doors by playing on the tactics of animal rights activists who regularly use scare tactics, emotion, and narratives to depict scenes of animal cruelty and welfare concerns in animal abuse undercover video.
 Well played, Carrie!
 Thank you for showing us that your cows are comfortable and well-taken care of while they are “doing cow things.”

-I think the important point to be made with this video (originally posted on the DairyCarrie blog) is that we can all make videos, and we can all narrate scenes, but no matter how you play it, a video (or photos, or even a single blog post) is nothing more than a snapshot of the entire story.
+I think the important point to be made with this undercover video (originally posted on the DairyCarrie blog) is that we can all make videos, and we can all narrate scenes, but no matter how you play it, a video (or photos, or even a single blog post) is nothing more than a snapshot of the entire story.